NVISOsecurity/pyCobaltHound/README.md

         - I recommend filtering (e.g `(x:User)`) depending on which query type you are adding.
     - `pyCobaltHound` expects the query to return a distinct set of usernames.
       - To do so, end your query with `RETURN DISTINCT (x.name)`
-    - For some examples, refer to the build-in queries.
+    - For some examples, refer to the built-in queries.
 - **Report headline**
   - The headline that `pyCobaltHound` uses for the custom query.
 This will be used in  notifications & reports during `pyCobaltHounds` workflows.
     - The only requirement is the the sentence contains a **{number}** placeholder which `pyCobaltHound` will replace with the amount of results for this query.